 MICHAEL HARRINGTON AWARD

-The Poverty, Class, and Inequality Division (PCI) of the Society for the Study of Social Problems invites nominations for the 2020 Michael Harrington Award.
+The Poverty, Class, and Inequality Division (PCI) invites nominations for the 2023 Michael Harrington Award.
 This award will be granted to an individual, organization, faculty, or student that by their actions advances our understanding of poverty, social class, and/or inequality, and/or proposes effective and practical ways to attend to the needs of the economically marginalized and reduce class inequalities.
-Self-nominations are acceptable.
-The award will be presented at the 2020 SSSP meetings in San Francisco.
-The winner will receive a plaque at a special session honoring the work of Michael Harrington.
-One-page nomination letters should be sent electronically to Dr. Sarah Bowen at firstname.lastname@example.org.
+The winner will receive an honorarium, one-year membership to SSSP, and waived conference registration fee to attend the 2023 SSSP Annual Meeting.
+One-page nomination letters should be sent electronically to email@example.com.
 Supplemental materials may be requested.